x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/connectors/allow-anonymous-relay.md

 ## How do you know this worked?

-To verify that you've successfully configured anonymous relay, do the following:
+To verify that you've successfully configured anonymous relay, do the following steps:

 - Verify the configuration of the dedicated Receive connector.